Patchouli: Uses

-The heavy, strong, woody, and earthy scent of patchouli has been used for centuries in perfumes, and more recently in incense, insect repellents, chewing tobacco, and many alternative medicines.
+The heavy, strong, woody, earthy, balsamic, and spicy scent of patchouli has been used for centuries in perfumes, and more recently in incense, insect repellents, chewing tobacco, many alternative medicines, and intimate objects.

 Pogostemon cablin, P. heyneanus and P. plectranthoides are all cultivated for their essential oil, known as patchouli oil.
 Although there are some sub-varieties, the most common commercial varieties are native to the islands of Sumatra and Sulawesi in Indonesia.

 Perfume

 Patchouli oil is used widely in modern perfumery by individuals who create their own scents, as well as in modern scented personal products, such as bay rum, and industrial products, too, such as paper towels, laundry detergents, and air fresheners.
 Two important components of its essential oil are patchoulol and norpatchoulenol.

 Insect repellent

 One study suggests that patchouli oil may serve as an all-purpose insect repellent.
 More specifically, the patchouli plant has been found to be a potent repellent against the Formosan subterranean termite.